Get the hands-on training you need to work towards your Red Seal Endorsement in Carpentry.

 From mastering tools, exploring materials, reading blueprints and understanding construction processes and implementation of safety measures, you can receive all the training you need to work towards your Red Seal (RSE) in Carpentry through Yukon University.

-- Acquired safety skills and awareness.
+- Demonstrate job safety skills and awareness of workplace hazards

 Students must successfully complete all courses in the program and maintain an overall "C" average (70%).